MattsTechInfo/Meshnet/README.md

 [![GitHub](https://img.shields.io/github/license/MattsTechInfo/Meshnet?style=for-the-badge)](https://github.com/MattsTechInfo/Meshnet/blob/master/LICENSE)
 ![GitHub Workflow Status (with event)](https://img.shields.io/github/actions/workflow/status/MattsTechInfo/Meshnet/docker-image.yml?style=for-the-badge)

 This (Docker) container provides the official NordVPN client configured for Meshnet VPN usage.
 Easily deploy fully configurable Meshnet nodes that automatically join your Meshnet network.
+This project is in not a supported/official container image by NordVPN and is in no way endorsed by the company NordVPN.

 > Note: I've created this container for my personal needs, which is to run Meshnet nodes at different locations to be used as outgoing gateways.
 If you have another use for this container, feel free to let me know or help add functionality if what you are trying to do doesn't work as expected.